Electric-Coin-Company/zashi-android/docs/Architecture.md

 To set a configuration value manually, run the following shell command replacing `$SOME_KEY` and `$SOME_VALUE` with the key-value pair you'd like to set.
 The change will take effect immediately.

-`adb shell am broadcast -n co.electriccoin.zcash/co.electriccoin.zcash.configuration.internal.intent.IntentConfigurationReceiver --es key "$SOME_KEY" --es value "$NEW_VALUE"`
+`adb shell am broadcast -n co.electriccoin.zcash.debug/co.electriccoin.zcash.configuration.internal.intent.IntentConfigurationReceiver --es key "$SOME_KEY" --es value "$NEW_VALUE"`

+As a specific example, the "Request ZEC" button on the home screen is currently disabled because the underlying functionality is not available yet.
+The button can be shown by running the command:

+`adb shell am broadcast -n co.electriccoin.zcash.debug/co.electriccoin.zcash.configuration.internal.intent.IntentConfigurationReceiver --es key "is_request_zec_enabled" --es value "true"`

 # Shared Resources
 There are some app-wide resources that share a common namespace, and these should be documented here to make it easy to ensure there are no collisions.